RyanJarv/omaha/doc/Omaha3Walkthrough.md

             ... the files listed above ...<br>
         Download\		Temp area for installers currently being downloaded.<br>
         Install\		Temp area for installers that are verified and about to be launched.<br>
-        GoogleUpdate.exe	A copy of the the constant shell.
+        BraveUpdate.exe	A copy of the the constant shell.
 This will look into the registry for<br>
 				the most recently successfully installed version of Omaha, and<br>
 				use the goopdate.dll there.<br>
 </code></pre>
-At this point, the value of the Constant Shell becomes obvious - we can modify or change the location of goopdate.dll, without having to touch <code>GoogleUpdate.exe</code> in most cases.
+At this point, the value of the Constant Shell becomes obvious - we can modify or change the location of goopdate.dll, without having to touch <code>BraveUpdate.exe</code> in most cases.
 This means that minor changes or bugfixes in Omaha can be pushed out, in the form of an update to goopdate.dll, without triggering a prompt from firewalls, virus scanners, or process whitelisters that may be in place on a machine.